 With the new club name came a new crest.
 It featured two symbols of Saint Ambrose and Milan - a red cross shield and the Visconti Biscione (a serpent consuming a human).

 In 1929, new club president Oreste Simonotti decided to change the club name again, to Associazione Sportiva Ambrosiana.
-The crest was changed again, "Ambrosiana" featured heavily, blue and black stripes colours were included, and the two coat of arms dropped.
+The crest was also re-designed, "Ambrosiana" now featured heavily, blue and black stripes colours were included, and the two coat of arms dropped.

 Despite the fascist regime ordering the Internazionale name to be dropped, the club's fans had continued to call the team Inter.
 In 1932, under pressure from the supporters and club members, the new president changed the name again to reflect this, and the club was renamed to Associazione Sportiva Ambrosiana-Inter.

-Another name change meant yet another crest change, the black and blue stripes remained but everything else changed, from a circular design to a square with the new club name along the edges, and with a football symbol added.
+Another name change meant yet another crest change, the black and blue stripes remained but everything else was altered, from a circular design to a square with the new club name along the edges, and with a football symbol added.

-The end of World War II in 1945 also meant the end of the ruling fascist regime in Italy, and this resulted in the club being able to revert back to its original Internazionale name.
-And its original crest, although they did modify it slightly with the colours of the letters and background reversed.
+The end of World War II in 1945 also meant the end of the ruling fascist regime in Italy, and this resulted in the club being able to revert back to its original Internazionale name, And its original crest.
+However, they did modify it slightly with the colours of the letters and background reversed.

-The start of the sixties saw a radical change to the Inter crest, and it wasn’t a change for the better!
+The start of the sixties saw a radical change to the Inter crest, and it wasn’t for the better!